celsworth/octolux/README.md

 cp doc/config.ini.example config.ini
 ```

-This script needs to know:
+This script needs to know information about both the master (primary) and slave (secondary) inverters.

 * where to find your Lux inverter, host and port.
+* mast is the master and slave is the, erm, slave.
 * the serial numbers of your inverter and datalogger (the plug-in WiFi unit), which are normally printed on the sides.
-* how many batteries you have, which determines the maximum charge rate (used in agile_cheap_slots rules)
+* how many batteries you have, which determines the maximum charge rate (used in agile\_cheap\_slots rules)
 * which Octopus tariff you're on, AGILE-18-02-21 is my current one for Octopus Agile.
 * if you're using MQTT, where to find your MQTT server.